Enterprise SEO Mistakes: Why 80% of SEO Tasks on Large Websites Never Get Done

 Detect → Protect → Grow

-Before fixing anything, stop and understand what is actually happening.
+Before fixing anything, stop, look around and try to understand what is actually happening.

 Sometimes demand has dropped.
 Sometimes seasonality is affecting the data.
 Sometimes Google has changed the SERP layout, added a new feature above the organic results, or shifted user attention away from your listing even if you still rank number #1.